OWASP/wstg/document/4-Web_Application_Security_Testing/09-Testing_for_Weak_Cryptography/03-Testing_for_Sensitive_Information_Sent_via_Unencrypted_Channels.md

 ## Remediation

-Use HTTPS for the whole web site, implement [HSTS](https://tools.ietf.org/html/rfc6797) and redirect any HTTP requests to HTTPS.
+Use HTTPS for the whole web site and redirect any HTTP requests to HTTPS.

 ## Tools